 Government agencies that keep track of defective products and allow consumers to make formal complaints include the Federal Trade Commission; the Consumer Product Safety Commission; the Food and Drug Administration and the South Carolina Department of Consumer Affairs.

 If you or someone you care about has been injured by a defective product, you have the right to ask the manufacturer for money to cover your medical bills, property damage, pain and suffering and any permanent disability or loss.
-In order to protect that right, you should speak with the experienced product injuries attorneys at the Louthian Law Firm as soon as possible.
+In order to protect that right, you should speak with the experienced SC product injuries attorneys at the Louthian Law Firm as soon as possible.
 We have more than 50 years of experience helping injured South Carolinians seek justice, and we’re committed to ensuring that you get the best legal representation possible.
-For a free consultation, call us today at Toll free: 888-926-0051 or Locally: 803-454-120, or fill out our confidential online case evaluation form.
+For a free consultation, call us today at Toll free: 1-888-440-3211, or fill out our confidential online case evaluation form.